zedeus/nitter/README.md

 ## Installation

-You need to install nimble on your system: https://nim-lang.org/install.html It is possible to install nimble system wide or in the user directory you create below.
+You need to install nim on your system: https://nim-lang.org/install.html It is possible to install nim system wide or in the user directory you create below.

 ```bash
 # useradd -m nitter